 - Each Scrum team is 3-9 individuals in size

-While some in that community think this was some profound insight, you know from the above lessons that it was more-so a (re-)discovery of the constraints nature and the universe have put upon us this this area.
+While some in that community think this was some profound insight, you know from the above lessons that it was more-so a (re-)discovery of the constraints that nature and the universe have placed upon us.